nextflow-io/training/docs/index.md

 -   Seqera (the company that develops Nextflow) runs a variety of training events, see the [Seqera Events](https://seqera.io/events/) page and look for 'Seqera Sessions' and 'Nextflow Summit'.
 -   Our Community team also regularly teaches trainings hosted by third party organizations; announcements and signups for those are typically managed by the third-party hosts.

+When you're ready to get down to work, click on the 'Open in Gitpod' button, either on this page or on the index page of the course you chose, to open a web-based training environment (requires a free Github account).

 [![Open in Gitpod](https://img.shields.io/badge/Gitpod-%20Open%20in%20Gitpod-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/nextflow-io/training)

 ## Training Environment Setup